 - Other VRouter: Select a name from the Vsys drop-down list.
 Select a name from the Virtual Router drop-down list.

-Specifies a schedule when the rule will take effect.
+Schedule Specifies a schedule when the rule will take effect.
 Select a desired schedule from the Schedule drop-down list.
 After selecting the desired schedules, click the blank area in this dialog to complete the schedule configuration.

 To create a new schedule, click New Schedule.